pegaltier/rfcs/RFCs-etiquette/README.md

 D --> E("Development");
 ```
 - Proposal:
+    - our architectural discussions are stored in [RFCs github repo](https://github.com/Holo-Host/rfcs)
-    - developer creates `README.md` doc with proposal of the architecture
-    - this doc is located in the folder with descriptive name (e.g. `RFCs-etiquette`, no date here)
+    - each proposal of architecture is located in the folder with descriptive name (e.g. `RFCs-etiquette`, no date here)
+    - developer creates in this folder `README.md` doc with proposal
     - it's pushed to the github on new branch named `yyyy-mm-dd-subject` (e.g. `2019-11-12-RFCs-etiquette`)
     - dev creates PR with descriptive name (e.g. `Propose RFC etiquette`) and labels it `open`